 Bill was a middle-aged executive who has experienced many stress-related physical symptoms.
 He had a structural low back problem that required a multiple-level decompression.
 He had severe pain in both of his legs that completely resolved with the operation.

 He initially was not open to any of the ideas of the DOC project, but his pathology was so severe that I proceeded relatively quickly instead of having him go through the rehab prior to surgery (prehab).
 About a year later all of his pre-op symptoms recurred.
-I offered him a three level fusion to relieve his leg pain, but I was also suspicious he had triggered his old pain pathways.
+I offered him a three level fusion to relieve his leg pain, but I was also suspicious he had triggered his old pain circuits.
 Although he was initially resistant to the rehab concepts, the magnitude of the recommended operation cause him to reconsider and he felt he had nothing to lose.
 Surgery was still on the table because his bone spurs were quite impressive.